K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 Later on, the project, which is buildable and testable, must grow further on.

-**Note:** The components and infrastructure necessary for the project are described in the [article, dedicated to this subject](https://github.com/K-S-K/Pico-Timer/blob/main/Doc/Tag-00-Preparations.md).
+**Note:** The components and infrastructure necessary for the project are described in the [previous article, dedicated to this subject](https://github.com/K-S-K/Pico-Timer/blob/main/Doc/Tag-00-Preparations.md).
 The developer computer must comply with these preparations.

 ## The project structure